martinkirch/showergel/docs/liquidsoap.rst

 This method requires creating an authentication function (in your ``.liq``) passed to ``intput.harbor``'s ``auth`` parameter (instead of ``user`` and ``password``).

+For Liquidsoap version 1.x, this function can be written as:

 .. code-block:: ocaml

     def auth_function(user, password) =